Fred Hutch Survivorship Clinic

 We do not provide surveillance for recurrence of your cancer.
 This care will continue to be provided by your oncologist.
 We do provide education about late and long-term effects of cancer and recommendations for healthy lifestyle behaviors.

 The number of appointments you will have depends on your preference.
 Your personal situation will be discussed with you during your initial appointment.
-You may have one appointment, an annual appointment, or an appointment every few years.

 The Fred Hutch Survivorship Program is dedicated to providing education and support to patients and family members.